pavelpereverzev/easyPlugin/README.md

 app = TestWidget()
 ```
 >[!NOTE]
-> Here `iface` and `PyQt5` elements are imported in order to make script run from Scripter.
+> Here `iface` and `PyQt5` elements are imported in order to make script run from Kolba.

-This code snippet can be saved as a Python script file (for example, `my_widget.py`) and put in a folder selected as a script path in Scripter.
-In order to update contents of script list in Scripter widget, a blue refresh button should be pressed.
+This code snippet can be saved as a Python script file (for example, `my_widget.py`) and put in a folder selected as a script path in Kolba.
+In order to update contents of script list in Kolba widget, a blue refresh button should be pressed.
 Finally a double click on script will execute it.
 Same thing can be achieved in by selecting script in a list and pressing a ▶︎ button.

-The right part of Scripter window is used to show a description of selected plugins.
+The right part of Kolba window is used to show a description of selected plugins.
 In order to do that, a file `descriptions.json` should be created in a folder which is selected as a script path.
 A content of this file should look like that:
 ```
 {
     "test": "A sample Python code snippet.",